-- <user_name> is the name of the user account with which to access the Administration Server (for example, weblogic) - <password> is the password with which to access the Administration Server - <host_id> is the host ID of the Administration Server - <port> is the port number of the Administration Server (for example, 7001). - 3.
-Grant the WebCenter Spaces administrator application role to the user in LDAP using the grantAppRole command as shown below:
+- <user_name> is the name of the user account with which to access the Administration Server (for example, weblogic) - <password> is the password with which to access the Administration Server - <host_id> is the host ID of the Administration Server - <port> is the port number of the Administration Server (for example, 7001). - Create a user in the LDAP Store named WCAdmin.